 All these factors make it especially difficult to have a substantial security budget and a detailed strategy in place, which often leaves security testing on the back burner.
 But here’s the catch.
 When startups invest in Pentesting, they can actually pitch for and acquire investments, enter into new beneficial deals and partnerships, and most importantly, sell these solutions to big clients.

-Most large organizations mandate pen testing on software as a condition for partnership to minimize their risks of being exposed to security threats from SaaS applications.
+Most large organizations mandate SaaS to perform pentests condition for partnership to minimize their risks of being exposed to security threats.
 Thus, while allocating resources from your limited budget for security testing might seem counter-intuitive, in reality, it is a necessity.
 Penetration testing investments pave the path for new opportunities, more investments, and ultimately more resources for innovation.

-2. SaaS Developers Are Not Focused On Security
+2. SaaS Developers Are Less Focused On Security

 It is common for developers to not be geared to have a security focus.
 This primarily stems from the fact that developers usually have limited knowledge about application security and are not conversant about security frameworks like the OWASP top 10.
 Hence, they often feel that their security measures are good enough, when they are in fact insufficient and leaving them exposed to potentially costly incidents.